Welcome to UVM, in-person &/or virtually!

 - Share additional information, if requested, such as workplace policies and procedures, that will allow the Career Center to verify compliance with applicable laws, University policies, and ethics of practice.

-These opportunities should consist of well-structured learning experiences, with clearly outlined responsibilities, regular supervision and evaluation.
-Responsibilities should relate to the student’s major or career interest.
+Internships should consist of well-structured learning experiences with clearly outlined responsibilities, regular supervision and evaluation.
+Responsibilities should relate to the student’s academic or career interests.

-- Unpaid internships must meet the standards dictated by the US Department of Labor, as outlined in Fact Sheet #71.
-It requires that interns must be paid minimum wage unless the intern is the “primary beneficiary” of the intern-employer relationship.
+- Internships must meet the standards dictated by the US Department of Labor, as outlined in Fact Sheet #71 - Requiring that interns be paid minimum wage unless the intern is the “primary beneficiary” of the intern-employer relationship.

 - Contact us with questions or learn more on how to develop and enhance your internship program.

-The Career Center has partnered with Parker Dewey to enhance talent sourcing and candidate selection for short-term, professional, paid projects.
-Please visit our Micro-internship webpage for more information on how to create an account, post projects and search for prospective student candidates.
+- We partner with Parker Dewey to enhance talent sourcing and candidate selection for short-term, professional, paid projects.
+Visit our Micro-internship page for more on account creation, project posting, and cadidate searches.